axel-springer-kugawana/gtt_clientside-exif-extraction/README.md

 ## Code Example ##

 **Note**:
-In case you dont have a image with exif data there is one available with the project for testing called: exif-example.jpg
+In case you dont have an image with exif data there is one available with the project for testing called: exif-example.jpg

 ### HTML ###